Most Popular Interview Questions on Azure Test Plan:

 Q #26) How can we have Tagged “Regression Candidate” removed on all Priority 2 test cases in one go?

-2) The query criteria need to be as follows:
+b) The query criteria is as follows:

 - Team project =@Project